 Preferred natural stimulants for threshold tests are sucrose (sweet), citric acid (sour), sodium chloride (salty), and quinine or caffeine (bitter).
 Referred to as the “three-drop test,” three drops of a stimulant/water ratio of 1:2 is used to find the threshold defined as the concentration at which the patient correctly identifies the taste consecutively three times.8

 Electrogustometry is a well-established clinical tool for the estimation of taste detection thresholds.
-It is the testing of the sense of taste by the application of galvanic stimuli to the tongue.7 Electrogustometry induces gustatory sensations using an anodal electric direct current.8
+It tests the sense of taste by applying galvanic stimuli to the tongue.7 Electrogustometry induces gustatory sensations using an anodal electric direct current.8

 Ask patients about issues with their dental prostheses.
 Denture wearers with maxillary dentures that cover the palate often report taste disorders.
 Wearing a dental prosthesis can contribute to phantogeusia and glossodynia (burning mouth syndrome).7,8